-18. a jar is already sterilized and and kept aside. (how to sterilize is mentioned in the recipe details). do this before you start making the tomato ketchup.
+18. a jar is already sterilized and kept aside. (how to sterilize is mentioned in the recipe card details above). do this before you start making the tomato ketchup.

 19. dissolve 1/4 tsp of sodium benzoate with 1 tsp hot water in a small bowl.

-20. add this sodium benzoate mixture to the hot tomato kethchup.
+20. add this sodium benzoate mixture to the hot tomato sauce.

 21. stir very well.

-22. pour the hot tomato ketchup in the sterilized jar keeping half to one inch space on top.
+22. pour the hot tomato sauce in the sterilized jar keeping half to one inch space on top.

-cover tightly and keep the tomato ketchup at room temperature till it cools or for a whole day. then refrigerate it and you can serve the tomato ketchup after 1 or 2 days. you can serve tomato ketchup with snacks like samosa, veggie pizza, hara bhara kabab, veg noodles, bread rolls, veg burger, veg kabab.
+cover tightly and keep the tomato ketchup at room temperature till it cools or for a whole day. then refrigerate it and you can serve the tomato ketchup after 1 or 2 days. you can serve tomato ketchup with snacks like samosa, pizza, hara bhara kabab, veg noodles, bread roll, veg burger.